semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 To add Semgrep into your GitLab CI/CD pipeline:

-1. Create or edit a `.gitlab-ci.yml` configuration file to add a Semgrep command as part of your pipeline.
+1. Create or edit a `.gitlab-ci.yml` configuration file to add a Semgrep command as part of your GitLab CI/CD pipeline.
 Refer to the [GitLab CI/CD code snippet](#gitlab-cicd-code-snippet).
 2. Optional: You can also review the [GitLab configuration guide](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) to help with editing the configuration file.
 3. Commit the configuration file into the root folder within the target repository.
 The Semgrep job starts automatically upon detecting the `.gitlab-ci.yml` commit in the previous step.